This leaflet contains the ’10 things you should know about food allergy’ including information about reactions, symptoms, the top 14...

 Remember, even if you’re using the free from lists you still need to double check all food ingredient labels before you buy them.

-Supermarket special diet foods
+Supermarket free from foods

 There are now many internet sites that offer special diet products and others that offer a mail/telephone order service.
-If you cannot find these on the internet contact the Allergy UK Helpline.

 Health food shops